Best Website Speed Test Tools For Your Site

 GTmetrix is largely free, but there are several premium options that provide a more robust feature set if required.

-Now that we’ve looked at the ‘big three’, we’re going to introduce a few lesser-known speed testing tools.
+Now that we’ve looked at the ‘big three’, we’re going to introduce a few lesser-known site speed testing tools.
 However, that doesn’t mean they’re of a lower quality.
 WebPagetest is a prime example, especially as it can carry out multiple ‘runs’ automatically, and report back on each one individually.

 You could argue that this tool offers practically every metric you’d ever require.
 It also breaks them down using a waterfall display, which is handy for seeing exactly how your site loads.
 There are also a number of pie charts to provide a visual representation of your results.